top of page

 • 1- 2 t. sugar

-• 13 oz. jar of fig preserves – two of my favorites are Bon Maman and St. Dalfour
+• 13-oz. jar of fig preserves – two of my favorites are Bon Maman and St. Dalfour

 • Cracked pepper to taste

-*I spent years thinking a mandolin was a frivolous gadget in the kitchen.
+*I spent years thinking a mandoline was a frivolous gadget in the kitchen.
 I was wrong.
 It's a must-have, not just for onions, but for lots of other things you slice: apples, carrots, potatoes, pears, root vegetables.
 I own this Cuisinart Mandoline, or check out this Vekaya Mandoline

 Directions